 Expensive perfumes were also one of the fancier presents my Dad would give mom at Christmas time.
 In my childhood mind perfume appeared to be a valuable, feminine possession.

 Fortunately, Aftel writes, “The popularity of aromatherapy has introduced a new generation to natural essences of excellent quality and has made these materials widely available for purchase” (2).
-Thank goodness for that!

 Have a magical day!